LukasMurdock/LukasMurdock.github.io/_posts/2020-04-17-everything-email.md

 2. Content creation
 3. Content reach

 Brand and content are tied closely together — remember you have to earn permission to follow up, earn enrollment to teach — to organize and lead — to build confidence in writing the future.
 Together.
-And that comes down to trust and making good on our promises.
+And that comes down to trust and making good on your promises.

 Your goal is to build a connection to serve as a foundation and grow from there.
 We primarily discover things through digital interaction, coming across content by searching Google or browsing platforms such as LinkedIn, Facebook, etc.​

 To have a business, people need to be aware of your business.
-So you need your name to reach them through content created by our business and you need people talking about your business.​
+So you need your name to reach them through content created by your business and you need people talking about your business.​

 To do this right you need to understand what your ideal customers want.
 I say ideal customers because the type and style of the content you create affects the type and style of the customers you attract.​

 To add value to your audience, you need to answer questions like:​
-- What does our audience want?​
+- What does your audience want?​
-- How can I best convey our message to them?​
+- How can you best convey your message to them?​
 - Do they understand what you're selling?​
-- Are they on board with our vision?​
+- Are they on board with your vision?​
 - How can you speak to them personally?​

 Keep in mind, that unless the people you are targeting have a previous connection to you, they don't care about you, your dreams, or your company.
 Even if you have the right solution and you’re excited to share it, people don’t want your solution.
 People want any solution that works for them.